h3xduck/RawTCP_Lib/README.md

 //Destination port and destination IP are those specified when creating the packet. rawsocket_send(packet);
 ```
+IMPORTANT: Raw sockets need root priviliges, so you will need them before you can run this specific function.
 ### Continously sending packets
 ```c
 //Sequence number & checksum automatically updated by OS